-Design and analyses of the Operation Process of a designed product (Figure 7) serve to establish the optimal transformation functions (i.e. operators' abilities to exert the required effects) needed to perform the designed operations transforming the operand from its input state to the required output state according to the established technology.
+Design and analyses of the Operation Process of a designed product serve to establish the optimal transformation functions (i.e. operators' abilities to exert the required effects) needed to perform the designed operations transforming the operand from its input state to the required output state according to the established technology.
+The optimal Function Structure of the designed technical product, which provides the Operation Process with the established transformation effects (achieved from the established active and/or reactive M, E and I inputs to the operator - technical product) for the main and assisting inputs to the transformation process, is then designed (Figure 5).

-Figure 7.
-Operation Process for the designed technical product - Example: Dental Chair
+Figure 5.
+Function Structure of the designed technical product - Example: Dental Chair